lwr20/kube-cluster/README.md

 kubectl get pods --all-namespaces
 ```

+> Note: Starting the cluster may take 5-10 minutes, as it downloads all the Docker images necessary for the demo.

 You should see the following output (or similar):
 ```
 illium:kube-cluster cd4$ ./kubectl get pods --all-namespaces